Let’s get the basics out the way (yup, it’s another science lesson. Just go with it people).

 Earth’s atmosphere contains around 21% oxygen, 78% nitrogen, 1% argon and trace amounts of other gases such as carbon dioxide, neon, helium, hydrogen, ozone, and others.

 Tell me about gas

 Gas is a fluid substance that expands to fill available space.
 So if contained, it will fill the container in which it is held in a uniform density, irrespective of the amount of gas.

-The molecules of gas are able to move freely, they are not trapped in a structure.
+Gas molecules are able to move freely, they are not trapped in a structure.
 They are always in motion and bounce off each other.

 The higher the temperature, the more violent the movement – the molecules become “excited” so vibrate and rotate faster (and the higher the temperature the faster they move too!)

 Since we are talking about the gases in the atmosphere, we need to discuss escape velocity.

 Remember the atmosphere is gas, and gas is not bound in a structure, so gravity is holding it in place.

 However, these molecules are moving fast and so we need to address escape velocity, which is the minimum speed an object needs to reach in order to break free from the gravitational pull of a massive body (such as a planet).

 So these tiny molecules of gas can reach speeds (especially if heated) that allow them to escape.